 The building quickly became home to firms like the United Transformer Company, and Carter, Mitchman & Frank, Inc., hardware and mill suppliers; both of which moved into the building in 1952.

-As the end of the century approached the Tribeca neighborhood was rediscovered.
+By then the Tribeca neighborhood had been rediscovered.
 Former lofts were transformed to luxury housing, shops and restaurants.
-In 1997 celebrated chef David Bouley announced that Bouley International would open the following spring in the former Wood & Selick building.
+David Bouley announced that Bouley International would open in the spring of 1998 in the former Wood & Selick building.